 Congratulations!
 You’re considering a doctorate!
 While scary, once you find the perfect program for you, then you can use the steps above to pay for it.

-If you haven’t decided on a program yet, check out any of the sponsored listings on this page or use the form to get matched to programs today!
+If you haven’t decided on a program yet, check out any of the sponsored listings on this page or use the form to get matched to programs, like clinical psychology PhD programs, today!

 [i] bls.gov/ooh/education-training-and-library/postsecondary-teachers.htm#tab-5 [ii] bls.gov/emp/ep_chart_001.htm